 - Inability to meet short-term debt due to exceptional losses or damages during Operations.

-- Unable to meet proper funding within specific time-frame.
-In most of the Startup funding based Companies, there is a risk of break-even.
-Thus, if the Business does not get next funding, then there can be a possibility of Liquidity risk.
+- Unable to meet proper funding within a specific time frame.
+In most Startup funding-based Companies, there is a risk of break-even.
+Thus, if the Business does not get the next funding, there can be a possibility of Liquidity risk.

 - Revenue grew at 12.17% in FY18 v/s FY17

 - Material costing has bumped up by 16.06%

 - Gross Profit at 45.74% v/s 47.56% a year ago.

 Because of the rise in the price of Iron & Steel, Aluminum, Zinc will lower the initial marginInitial MarginInitial margin refers to the equity to be contributed by the investor trading on margin to the margin account, and it is expressed as a percentage of the total purchase price. of the business due to higher raw material costs.

 One of the prime measurements of market liquidity risk is the application of the Current RatioApplication Of The Current RatioThe current ratio is a liquidity ratio that measures how efficiently a company can repay it' short-term loans within a year.
 Current ratio = current assets/current liabilities .
 The current ratio is the value of current or Short-term liabilities as per Current Liabilities.
 The Ideal ratio is believed to be more than 1, which suggests the firm can pay its current liabilitiesCurrent LiabilitiesCurrent Liabilities are the payables which are likely to settled within twelve months of reporting.
 They're usually salaries payable, expense payable, short term loans etc. from its short-term assets.

 Sears Holdings stock fell by 9.8% due to continuing losses and poor quarterly results.
 Sears’ balance doesn’t look too good either.
 Moneymorning has named Sears Holding one of the five companies that may go bankrupt soon.